|Table of contents|

 As the name suggests, α tells us the extent of dissociation.
 When an electrolyte is dissolved in a solvent H2O, it spontaneously dissociates into ions.

 The degree of dissociation ( α) of an electrolyte is the fraction of one mole of the electrolyte that has dissociated under the given conditions.

 Dissociation of weak acid:

 This expression is obtained after neglection when α< 0.05.
-Otherwise, solve quadratic equation to find the value of α.
+Otherwise, solve the quadratic equation to find the value of α.